 3.2 Deposits funded by online transfer will be credited to your Account, and interest will begin accruing on the end of day balance (for Fixed Term Deposits) and the minimum daily balance (for Easy Access and Notice Accounts) no later than one business day from when we receive your funds.

-3.3 Deposits funded by personal cheque or banker’s draft will normally be credited to your Account not more than 2 business days after the business day we receive your cheque or bankers draft.
+3.3 Deposits funded by personal cheque or banker’s draft will normally be credited to your Account not more than 2 business days after the business day we receive your cheque or bankers draft (unless the cheque is not made out correctly, in which case it may take longer or a new cheque may be requested).
 Interest will begin accruing on the end of day balance (for Fixed Term Deposits) and the minimum balance (for Easy Access and Notice Accounts) no later than one business day from when we credit your Account.

 4.1 If a payment is fraudulently or mistakenly paid into your Account, it may be removed from your Account later.